Board of Directors

 Isaiah’s commitment to continuing to service and educate his community is best demonstrated by his research on health disparities at the Ohio State University comprehensive cancer center, as well as, his dedication and time spent volunteering with the children and families at the Columbus Ronald McDonald House and service as the community outreach director of a tutoring program that provides free services for at-risk youth.

-Jaime Antonio, BS
+Jaime Antonio, OD

 Treasurer

-Originally from Southern California, Jaime has excelled in uniting organizations around charitable causes, organizing vision screenings in the Los Angeles/Orange County metropolitan area.
-From 2015-2018, he worked with Illumination Foundation, Serve the People, Essilor Vision Foundation, iCare USA, Volunteer Optometric Services to Humanity, Southern California College of Optometry at Marshall B. Ketchum University, and Western University College of Optometry to establish comprehensive eye care clinics in Baja California, Mexico.
-His passion for reaching the underserved continues at The Ohio State University College of Optometry where he actively participates in glaucoma screenings with the National Optometric Student Association, eye clinics with Remote Area Medical, and Jamaica missions’ trips with the Mission of Sight and Fellowship of Christian Optometrists.
+Originally from Southern California, Dr. Antonio has excelled in uniting organizations around charitable causes through organizing international mission trips and vision screenings in the Los Angeles/Orange County metropolitan area.
+From 2015-2018, he worked with Illumination Foundation, Serve the People, Essilor Vision Foundation, iCare USA, Volunteer Optometric Services to Humanity, Southern California College of Optometry at Marshall B. Ketchum University, and Western University College of Optometry to establish comprehensive eye care clinics with cataract and pterygium referral services in Baja California, Mexico.
+From 2018-2020 he assisted in organizing vision screenings in the Columbus metropolitan area as well mission trips to Jamaica.
+His passion for reaching the underserved continues in Jamaica where he serves as Mission of Sight’s mission corps optometrist, welcoming all surgical and optometric mission teams at Professional Eye Care’s Rosehall location at Half Moon.

 In 2020, he was awarded the Rick Cornett Scholarship in recognition of his leadership in advocacy and was recognized as the AOSA Trustee of the Year for his contributions in developing AOSA’s Diversity, Equity, and Inclusion Project Team, programming and the, AOA/AOSA Opportunities in Optometry Grant.
 In 2021, colleagues recognized his dedication to leadership and service in the college, community, and profession by electing him as President of the Gold Key International Optometric Honor Society.
+He continues his advocacy serving on the AOA Federal Relations Committee, Membership Development Committee and participates in Capitol Hill advocacy days.

-Jaime is a graduate of the Bob Cole Conservatory of Music at California State University, Long Beach, completed the California State University, Fullerton Pre-Health Professions Certificate Program, and is currently enrolled at The Ohio State University College of Optometry.
-In his spare time, he likes to travel, share music, and host potluck dinners for friends to connect and share comfort foods.
+Dr. Antonio is an alumnus of The Ohio State University College of Optometry, Bob Cole Conservatory of Music at California State University, Long Beach, and has completed the California State University, Fullerton Pre-Health Professions Certificate Program.
+In his spare time, he likes to travel, play saxophone and ukulele, and spend time with his dog, Million.

-Mawada Osman, OD,MS
+Mawada Osman, OD, MS

 Board Member